dashpay/docs/mining/p2pool.rst

 P2Pool requires a full Dash node to be running to get block and transaction data.
-To download and install Dash, visit https://www.dash.org/wallets/ on your computer to find the link to the latest Dash Core wallet.
-Click **Linu**, then right-click on **Download TGZ** for **Dash Core Linux 64 Bit** and select **Copy link address**.
+To download and install Dash, visit https://www.dash.org/wallets on your computer to find the link to the latest Dash Core wallet.
+Click **Linux**, then right-click on **Download TGZ** for **Dash Core Linux 64 Bit** and select **Copy link address**.
 Go back to your terminal window and enter the following command, pasting in the address to the latest version of Dash Core by right clicking or